Formal plethories: Abstract

 \section{Abstract}

-Unstable operations in a generalized cohomology theory $E$ give rise to a functor from the category of algebras over $E$ to itself which is a colimit of representable functors and a comonoid with respect to composition of such functors.
-In this paper I set up a framework to study the algebra of such functors, which I call formal plethories.
+Unstable operations in a generalized cohomology theory $E$ give rise to a functor from the category of algebras over $E_*$ to itself which is a colimit of representable functors and a comonoid with respect to composition of such functors.
+In this paper I set up a framework for studying the algebra of such functors, which I call formal plethories, in the case where $E_*$ is a Pr\"ufer ring.
 I show that the ``logarithmic'' functors of primitives and indecomposables give linear approximations of formal plethories by bimonoids in the $2$-monoidal category of bimodules over a ring.